 `homeboy runtime`

-Inspect Homeboy core-owned runtime assets used by extension runners.
+Inspect Homeboy core-bundled runtime assets used by extension runners.

 Runtime Packages

 Homeboy discovers installable runtime packages from ~/.config/homeboy/agent-runtimes/<runtime-id>/<runtime-id>.json.
-Extension repositories can ship shared runtime packages in agent-runtimes/; homeboy extension install copies that directory into the Homeboy config area.
+Extension repositories can ship shared runtime packages in their top-level <extension-repo>/agent-runtimes/ directory; homeboy extension install copies that directory into the Homeboy config area.

 Runtime package manifests declare generic executor providers through agent_task_executors.
-Core consumes provider identity, backend, command, capabilities, readiness, role aliases, workspace materialization, and secret requirement/default declarations for selection, listing, interpolation, and redacted execution setup.
-Backend-specific orchestration remains inside the runtime package command.
+Core consumes provider identity, backend, invocation.argv, capabilities, readiness, role aliases, workspace materialization, and secret requirement/default declarations for selection, listing, interpolation, and redacted execution setup.
+Backend-specific orchestration remains inside the runtime package invocation.

 Helper Paths

-Resolve the materialized path for a bundled core runtime helper:
+Resolve the materialized path for a core-bundled runtime helper:

 bash